Thai-style chicken

 Ingredients

-- 1 lb boneless, skinless chicken thighs or breasts, thinly sliced
+- 1 lb boneless skinless chicken breasts (thinly sliced)

 - 1 tbsp neutral oil (canola/avocado)